 - The Summer Before the Dark by Doris Lessings

 - The Middle Passage: From Misery to Meaning in Mid-Life By James Hollis

 A major change in life circumstances usually causes the onset of a midlife crisis.
 Sometimes, this can be the death of one’s parents, a divorce, one’s children moving out, or the loss of a career.

 It can sometimes occur from realizing your own mortality and acknowledging the fact that you may not be so young anymore, or a fear of death/aging.
 Physical aging could also trigger individuals to go into a depressive state.

 There are a number of ways you can avoid the loss of life purpose associated with a midlife crisis.
 Consider partaking in some activities that you enjoyed during youth, especially with your loved ones.

 Practice gratitude for everything you have and surround yourself with positivity.
 Ensure that you are satisfied with your career and with your relationships.
 If you are single, do not be afraid of looking for a partner.
 Finally, try to embrace who you truly are.
 Invest in whatever makes you feel happy and activities that make you fulfilled.

 How long do midlife crisis stages last?

-Midlife crisis stages last a different time depending on the individual and the time of their crisis onset, as well as why the crisis occurred.
+Midlife crisis stages last a different times depending on the individual and the time of their crisis onset, as well as why the crisis occurred.
 In general, however, the first stage is denial.
 Then, people feel angry about circumstances in their midlife.
 They may try to ‘replay’ their youth by participating in activities that made them feel young.

-The longest stage, which can last for months, is the depressive state which comes after realizations your mortality.
+The longest stage, which can last for months, is the depressive state which comes after realizing your mortality.
 Then, one withdraws from prior enjoyed activities.
 Finally, they accept that midlife comes with changes, but also begin to look forward to the next stage of their life.